Slaitroc/RicciPaoliGrisoni/RASD.md

 4. The system shall send a confirmation email upon registration.
 5. The system shall allow Users to log in using their email and password.
 6. The system shall provide error messages if login credentials are incorrect.
-    <-- Application advertisement and Applications ->
+    <-- Internship advertisement and Applications ->
 7. The system shall allow Companies to create and publish Internship offers specifying details.
 8. The system shall allow Companies to terminate their Internship offers at their own discretion.
 9. The system shall provide Students with automatically Matched Internships obtained by the Recommendation Process.